 Another element in this conversation and installation are Larkin's drawings and models which are both preparatory works and also in conversation with the finished or full-scale works.

-Doing furniture conversations….was created by Tim Larkin as his Masters in Design graduation installation at the School of Design, Victoria University of Wellington.
-On another level the installation is the result of Tim Larkin’s conversation and work with Professor Simon Fraser who designed the undercarriage of Sideboard (Towards a furniture body) and fellow student Graham Young who worked on building and detailing Cabinet Two (Enfolding).
+Doing Furniture Conversations…. was created by Tim Larkin as his Masters of Design graduation installation at the School of Design, Victoria University of Wellington.
+On another level the installation is the result of Tim Larkin's conversation and work with Professor Simon Fraser who designed the undercarriage of Sideboard (Towards a Furniture Body) and fellow student Graham Young who worked on building and detailing Cabinet Two (Enfolding).